 Do you need a tooth filling?

 If you find you’re suddenly sensitive to hot or cold foods, feel a sharp pain when biting down, or are simply experiencing a dull, steady ache, it's possible you have a cavity.
-And the solution for dealing with a cavity; the result of tooth decay, is usually a tooth filling.
+And the solution for dealing with a cavity; the result of tooth decay, is usually a dental filling.

 When a tooth is damaged due to trauma or decay, its structure can be lost.
 At the Indigo Dental Practice in Jersey, our dentists will assess the condition of your teeth during your consultation, to determine the extent of the damage and the best course of action for restoration, which may include tooth fillings.